Looking for the best places to elope in the South? Here’s our recommendations for an adventurous elopement together!

 Hi y’all – it’s no secret that we LOVE the mountains.
 Gorgeous views from craggy peaks, grassy mountain balds, epic waterfalls and mountain streams.
 We’ll start this list with places that are near and dear to us – being close to our home in the mountains of SC.

 But we also love a trip to the coast for the spanish moss, the “slow” country vibe and warm sandy beaches.
+Truth be told, we love to spend the wedding offseason at the coast!

 We hope this list is helpful to you for all we love about the mountains, beaches and everything in between!